In this blog, we will talk about what remedies you may have to undertake if you forget to send a Notice to Owner (NTO).

 Another thing to look out for is does the project have another bond for you to go after?
 If the job is bonded, the general contractor will issue a bond and that bond is recorded in the public record.
 Sometimes on jobs that are bonded and sometimes on jobs that are not bonded, that general contractor or the owner may require the subcontractors to issue payment and performance bonds.

 Here is another example.
 You have the owner, it could be on a private or public job, hire the general contractor.
 That general contractor may not be obligated to issue a bond.
-Maybe he is, maybe he isn’t, in the example right now assume that he doesn’t issue a payment bond on that job.
+Maybe he is, maybe he is not, in the example right now assume that he does not issue a payment bond on that job.

 1.You may have rights against the subcontractor's bond

-He or she may have doubts or has concerns about the sub where the owner has required that major subs on the job - the electrician, plumber, a glazing contractor get bonds.
+He or she may have doubts or has concerns about the subcontractor where the owner has required that major subcontractors on the job - the electrician, plumber, a glazing contractor get bonds.
 You may be a supplier or sub-subcontractor to that subcontractor.
-If that sub issued a payment and performance bond (the sub that hired you), you have a claim against that payment bond if you are not paid.
+If that subcontractor issued a payment and performance bond (the subcontractor that hired you), you have a claim against that payment bond if you are not paid.

-So, the first thing you need to figure out is - is the sub who hired you bonded?
+So, the first thing you need to figure out is - is the subcontractor who hired you bonded?
 This bond is not recorded in the public record, so it is sometimes harder to get your hands on.
-I would tell you that where most sub bonds exist, are on projects of larger value where the subcontract’s contract is usually in excess of $500,000.
-And usually it is for a sub that is of significant scope in the job.
+I would tell you that where most subcontractor bonds exist, are on projects of larger value where the subcontractor’s contract is usually in excess of $500,000.
+And usually it is for a subcontractor with significant scope in the job.
 So again, foundation, roofing, glazing, a mechanical, electrical, plumbing, structural, and their scopes of work are sizable.
 From several hundred thousand dollars into millions of dollars.

 2. How do you get your hands on it?

-When you use SunRay, they prepare your Notice to Owner, and that notice goes to the contractor and the subcontractor.
+When you use SunRay, we prepare your Notice to Owner, and that notice goes to the contractor and the subcontractor.
 There is a little line in that Notice to Owner that says if this job has a bond, please send us a copy.
-And if they don’t send you a copy, there are penalties for their failure to do that.
+And if the other side does not send you a copy, there are penalties for their failure to do that.
 But if you want to send an additional notice, you could do that.

 How to Sue for Breach of Contract

-If it has Pay-when-Paid language, then you may not have a cause against the person that you sign the contract for if they have not been paid for their work.
-So, there are ways under the law that if the owner doesn’t pay the contractor, the contractor therefor doesn’t pay you, and your contract with the contractors has a Pay-when-Paid provision, that is written according to Florida law, you don’t have a legal cause of action to sue them for breach of contract.
+If it has pay-when-paid language, then you may not have a cause against the person that you sign the contract for if they have not been paid for their work.
+There are ways under the law that if the owner does not pay the contractor, the contractor therefore does not pay you, and your contract with the contractors has a pay-when-paid provision, that is written according to Florida law.
+So, you don’t have a legal cause of action to sue them for breach of contract.

 How to Sue for Unjust Enrichment?

-So, the other claim you could bring if you forgot to send your notice and don’t have lien rights or bond rights, is unjust enrichment.
+The other claim you could bring if you forgot to send your notice and do not have lien rights or bond rights, is unjust enrichment.
 The claim for unjust enrichment is an equitable theory and the basis of it is “I am suing you because you receive the benefit.”
-That is the enrichment, and you haven’t paid anyone for it.
-That’s the unjust part.
+That is the enrichment, and you have not paid anyone for it.
+That is the unjust part.
 So, because you were unjustly enriched, you should have to pay me for the work or materials that I provided to the project.
 This is typically brought against the party that is further up the chain, like the owner.

 So, for example, if you are a subcontractor, maybe you are the glazing contractor, and you know that the contractor was not paid by the owner, you can sue the owner for unjust enrichment.
-Because they never paid the contractor for my work.
-Therefore, instead of paying the contractor for my work, they should just pay me.
+Because they never paid the contractor for your work.
+Therefore, instead of paying the contractor for your work, they should just pay you.

 Unfortunately though, if the owner has paid the contractor and the money never got to you, or the owner says (and this is what we typically see) that they paid the contractor all the money he or she is entitled to, because after all of the deducts are taken back and someone else was hired to finish the job, that contract is no longer owed.
 If the owner claims that they do not owe anybody any money, they can prove it, and they claim it, the question is can they prove it in court?
 But assuming that they can, then you don’t have a claim for unjust enrichment because the theory is, they have not been enriched.